 The lawyers must gather all of the medical records from various sources and obtain the accident report—sometimes not as easy as it sounds.

 Insurance company representatives are skilled at convincing an injured person to accept a low offer for their damages.
-A Slater & Zurz accident attorney will work to assure you receive compensation for all your losses including past and future medical bills, current lost wages and lost future income as well as pain and suffering you have experienced from the crash injuries.
-When you present your case to them, the accident attorneys will provide you with the amount you should expect to receive in damages at trial or in a settlement.
+A Slater & Zurz car accident lawyer will work to assure you receive compensation for all your losses including past and future medical bills, current lost wages and lost future income as well as pain and suffering you have experienced from the crash injuries.
+When you present your case to them, the accident lawwyers will provide you with the amount you should expect to receive in damages at trial or in a settlement.

 3. You Need Someone Who Can Dispute an At-Fault Driver Who Claims They are Not Responsible for the Accident.